rmsk2/F256_Mandelbrot/README.md

 - `MUL_RES` in `txtdraw.asm`

 from `$DE10` to `$DE04` when building for a F256 Jr. with an FPGA version below RC10.
-When building for a F256 Jr. with older firware you may also have to use the version of `api.asm` which was current when that firmware was released.
+When building for a F256 Jr. with older firmware you may also have to use the version of `api.asm` which was current when that firmware was released.
 See [here](https://wiki.f256foenix.com/index.php?title=FPGA_Releases) for information on how to update the FPGA load.
 The changes in the integer coprocessor happened in the bitstream RC10 for the F256 Jr. FPGA.